ArduPilot/ardupilot_wiki/plane/source/docs/guide-vtail-plane.rst

 - LEFT_VTAIL = (yaw+pitch)*0.5
 - RIGHT_VTAIL = (yaw-pitch)*0.5

-By adjusting the MIXING_GAIN you can quickly setup the right throws of your vtail aircraft.
+By adjusting the MIXING_GAIN you can adjust the percentabe of throws due to pitch vs yaw.

 Final Setup
 ===========